 The Board has adopted a formal (written) Code of Conduct for Korvest, effectively a corporate creed that is best applied by asking "What is the right thing to do?"
 The code applies to all employees within the Company from the Board, through management to all other staff.
-The code encourages all staff and other stakeholders to report any breaches of the code to their manager, Finance Director, Managing Director or the Chairman of the Audit Committee., who is required to investigate and report on all such matters.
+The code encourages all staff and other stakeholders to report any breaches of the code to their manager, Finance Director, Managing Director or the Chairman of the Audit Committee, who are required to investigate and report on all such matters.

 The Code of Conduct is supported by more detailed policies setting out the philosophy of the Company in relation to its various stakeholders.
-A copy of the code is available online on the Company's website page at www.korvest.com.au/assets/downloads/Code-of-Conduct.pdf.
+A copy of the code is available online on the Company's website at: Code of Conduct